angelsoisi/personal-tracker/README.md

 	Finance SaaS Platform
-This project was made with the “Code With Antonio” tutorial.

-Welcome to the Finance SaaS Platform project!
-This comprehensive README will guide you through the project setup, key features, technologies used, and how to contribute.
-This project aims to provide a robust financial management system with extensive functionalities, including income and expense tracking, transaction categorization, CSV import, bank account connectivity, and monetization options.
+Welcome to the Finance SaaS Platform project! you´ll see a table content explaining different aspects of the proyect :)

 Table of Contents
 Key Features